Joe’s Weather Blog: An “average” weekend (SAT-2/25)

 Monday: Actually a pretty nice day with highs around 60°.
 There could be a few showers during the evening.

-Tuesday: Warmer with partly sunny skies & highs well into the 60s ahead of another cold front.
+Tuesday: Warmer with partly sunny skies & highs well into the 60s to near 70 ahead of another cold front.

 Discussion: